colezehe/CSCI311_City_Connection/README.md

 _Graph.py_
   - Data Structure for storing a graph
+  - init function takes an input file name
+  - input file line format: Edge ID, Start Node ID, End Node ID, Length

 _Kruskal.py_
   - Contains a version of Kruskal's algorithm
   - Outputs an MST of the input graph

-_ReadGraph.py_
+_Prim.py_
+  - Contains a version of Prim's algorithm
+  - Outputs an MST of the input graph

+_OutputGraph.py_
-  - Reads in a graph from the standard text file input
+  - Outputs a graph based upon an input graph
-  - input file line format: Edge ID, Start Node ID, End Node ID, Length
+  - Format for each line: Edge ID, Start Node ID, End Node ID, Length